-IDS400 Topics in
+IDS400 Topics in Multiculturalism 3 Credits

-Multiculturalism 3 Credits An interdisciplinary investigation of the multicultural experiences in the United States.
+This course is an interdisciplinary investigation of the multicultural experiences in a global context.
 This course examines the many concepts of diversity on various instructor-driven topics such as race and ethnicity, gender, sexual orientation, and religion.
-These are based on their influence among the social sciences, humanities, fine arts and other career and academic fields.
+These are based on the topics' influence in the social sciences, humanities, fine arts, and other career and academic fields.